HedonisticOpportunist/OttoDecks-DJApplication/README.md

 # DJApplication
-DJ Application built using the Juce framework
+DJ Application built using the Juce framework.